The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-springfield-grand-re-opening-show.md

 pageThumbnailFile = "q1yfg97qrXivirzensS6.avif"
 +++
 ***Chuck E. Cheese Springfield Grand Re-Opening Show* is the showtape released on July 19, 2024, to play exclusively for Springfield Grand Re-Opening event.
 The show features a variety of songs released from 2014-2023.
 This show features no intermissions and would play six segments on repeat from around 5:00-7:00pm.
-After the event it would play {{< wiki-link "Chuck E Cheese Summer Show 2024 Part 2" >}} from 7:00pm-closing.**
+After the event it would play {{< wiki-link "Chuck E. Cheese Summer Show 2024 Part 2" >}} from 7:00pm-closing.**

 ## Show List